ipjohnson/SeleniumFixture/README.md

 ```

 ###Wait
-It's useful to wait for certain things to happen on page, the Wait API provides a number of helpful wait method for things like ajax or for elements to exists.
+It's useful to wait for certain things to happen on page, the Wait API provides a number of helpful wait methods for things like ajax or form elements to exists.

 ```C#
 // wait for ajax calls to finish